vert-x/vert-x.github.io/docs_md/core_manual_java.md

     logger.info("I am logging something");

-The logger is an instance of the class `org.vertx.core.logging.Logger` and has the following methods;
+The logger is an instance of the class `org.vertx.java.core.logging.Logger` and has the following methods;

 * trace
 * debug